 - Market skimming pricing

 Meanwhile, long-term pricing will be valid for a long time.
-As a result, the company ensures prices cover costs and, therefore, can operate profitably.
+As a result, the company ensures prices cover costs and can, therefore, operate profitably.

 Long-term pricing includes: